theincident/theincident.github.io/_posts/2023-03-26-the-truth-about-gain-of-function-research-exposing-anthony-fauci-s-role-in-the-controversy.md

 image: "/assets/img/uploads/gettyimages-1237662446-scaled.jpeg"

 ---
-## Introduction to Gain of Function Research
+Introduction to Gain of Function Research.
 Gain of function research is a type of scientific study where researchers manipulate microorganisms such as viruses and bacteria to make them stronger and more infectious.
 This type of research is highly controversial because it has the potential to create pandemics by accident or intention.
 The research is often conducted in high-security laboratories, and the risk of accidental release is always present.

 ## What is the Fauci Files Coverup?